 Where Dreams Take Flight

 In Chesterland, Ohio, a front yard became the doorway to a dream.
 Rising above the grass and spilling into a cool pond, Bill Harris’s Mont Chalet Freestyle Training Center may look humble, but for Ashton Salwan, it was everything.
-It was the first place he strapped on skis at age ten and learned to flip.
-And it was the place that kept him in the sport when other paths made it harder to stay.
+It was the first place he strapped on skis at age ten, learned to flip, and began developing the confidence that would carry him forward.
+It was also the place that helped keep him in the sport when other paths felt uncertain.

 A Front Yard That Sparks Careers

 Bill Harris didn’t just build a ramp — he built a gateway.
-What looks from the road like a quiet family property hides one of freestyle aerial skiing’s most important grassroots facilities.
+What appears from the road to be a quiet family property hides one of freestyle aerial skiing’s most influential grassroots training environments.

-Over the years, Mont Chalet has shaped generations of aerialists.
-Retired Olympic athletes like Brian Currutt and Mariano Ferrario once honed their fundamentals here, proving Harris’s influence has rippled across decades.
+Over the years, Mont Chalet has helped shape generations of aerialists.
+Retired Olympic athletes such as Brian Currutt and Mariano Ferrario once honed their fundamentals here, underscoring the lasting influence of Harris’s program across decades.

 Character Above All Else

-This culture created an atmosphere both welcoming and demanding — a community where young skiers learned not only to fly but to build character.
-For Ashton, those lessons became a compass that guided him long after he left Ohio, shaping the way he trains and the way he lives.
+That standard created an environment that was both welcoming and demanding — a place where young skiers learned not only how to fly, but how to build character.
+For Ashton, those lessons became a compass that continues to guide him, shaping how he trains, competes, and approaches each new challenge.

 Giving Back to Where It Began

 Today, whenever Ashton returns home, one of his first stops is Mont Chalet.
-He always makes time for a visit with Coach Bill — not just to say thank you, but to help inspire the next wave of young athletes standing where he once stood.
+He makes time to visit Coach Bill — both to reconnect and to help inspire the next generation of young athletes now standing where he once stood.

-Whether motivating ten-year-olds climbing the steps for their first jumps or reminding them that every rep matters, Ashton knows his journey comes full circle in Bill Harris' front yard.
-Giving back isn’t an obligation.
-It’s a way of honoring the man who gave him his start.
+Whether motivating ten-year-olds climbing the steps for their first jumps or reminding them that every repetition matters, Ashton feels his journey come full circle in Bill Harris’s front yard.
+Giving back isn’t an obligation; it’s a way of honoring the foundation that made everything possible.

 A Lasting Legacy

 Bill Harris is more than a coach.
-He is an architect of excellence — a pioneer whose vision built futures far larger than the space it occupied.
-Mont Chalet Freestyle, and the impact it had on Ashton’s life and on the sport itself, will echo for generations.
+He is an architect of excellence — a pioneer whose vision built futures far greater than the space it occupies.
+Mont Chalet Freestyle, and the role it played in Ashton’s development, represents the kind of impact that extends well beyond any single athlete.

 “Coach Bill taught me how to fly, but more importantly, he taught me how to carry myself.
 Every time I go back to Mont Chalet, I’m reminded of where it all started - and I’m grateful to call him my mentor and friend.” ~Ashton Salwan